Terminal High Altitude Area Defense (THAAD)July 2017

 The Terminal High Altitude Area Defense (THAAD) element provides the Ballistic Missile Defense System (BMDS) with a globally transportable, rapidly deployable capability to intercept and destroy ballistic missiles inside or just outside the atmosphere during their final, or terminal, phase of flight.
 THAAD Batteries consist of four main components: launcher, interceptor, Radar, and Fire Control unit.
 The launcher is truck mounted and highly mobile, able to carry up to eight interceptors that can be rapidly fired and reloaded.
 Each THAAD interceptor has a range of about 200 km and uses hit-to-kill technology where the incoming threat is destroyed by kinetic energy.
 THAAD uses Army Navy/Transportable Radar Surveillance (AN/TPY-2), which is the largest air-transportable X-band Radar to search, track, and discriminate objects at a range of up 1,000 km and provide tracking data to the missile interceptor.
 The THAAD fire control unit is the communications backbone of the battery linking the THAAD components and linking the THAAD battery to external command and control and other BMDS elements.
 THAAD has undergone numerous intercept, non-intercept, and interoperability tests and boasts a current record of 13/13 successful tests.

 Regional Defense.
 Like Patriot Missile Defense Systems, THAAD intercepts missiles during their terminal phase of flight, but provides theater-wide protection that Patriot systems cannot.
-THAAD is designed to protect against short (up to 1,000 km) and medium (1,000 – 3,000 km) range ballistic missiles either inside or just outside the atmosphere, offering greater protection for troops by intercepting the incoming missile further from its target.
+THAAD is designed to protect against short (up to 1,000 km), medium (1,000 – 3,000 km), and intermediate (3,000 – 5,000 km) range ballistic missiles either inside or just outside the atmosphere, offering greater protection for troops by intercepting the incoming missile further from its target.
 THAAD is able to accept cues from Aegis, satellites, and other external sensors to extend its coverage area and can in concert with Patriot/PAC-3 and the Command, Control, Battle Management and Communications (C2BMC) system.
 THAAD’s greater radar coverage is also designed to counter mass raids and can be deployed as part of a layered defense system.

 International Cooperation.
 While THAAD is a relatively new missile defense system, a number of countries have expressed interest in deploying it.
 In December 2011, the United States and the United Arab Emirates (UAE) reached an arms deal worth $3.48 billion for the UAE to purchase two THAAD systems, missiles, radar system, parts, and training.
 This arms deal made the UAE the first international recipient of the THAAD system.
 Other countries such as Saudi Arabia and Qatar have expressed interest in the system and are in discussions with U.S. contractor, Lockheed Martin who produces the defense system.